High School Equivalency Diploma

 Step 6: Prepare For The TASC Test

-Your teacher will provide you with independent study materials such as workbooks, assignments, and practice exams to help you prepare for the 5 subject TASC tests in Reading, Writing, Math, Social Studies, and Science.
-Under the teacher’s discretion or once you’ve attended class for 40 hours, you may take a post-test in TABE (similar to the Pre-Test from Step 3) to serve as a practice test for the TASC test.
+Your teacher will provide you with independent study materials such as workbooks, assignments, and practice exams to help you prepare for the 5 subject TASC tests in reading, writing, math, social studies, and science.
+Under your teacher’s discretion, or once you’ve attended class for 40 hours, you may take a post-test in TABE (similar to the Pre-Test from Step 3) to serve as a practice test for the TASC test.
 Tutoring is also available for extra help.

 Finding the time to test.

 You will discuss your schedule availability with your teacher and your teacher will coordinate with the Assessment Office to get you scheduled for each of the 5 TASC tests.